-Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon and similar concepts, that supports engineering design and operations in a practice area.
+Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon and similar concepts, that supports engineering design and operations using the technologies of a practice area.

-Range statement: Design problems used in exit-level assessment must conform to the definition of a complex problem.
+Range statement: Design problems used in exit-level assessment must conform with the definition of a broadly defined engineering problem.
 A major design problem should be used to provide evidence.
-The design knowledge base and components, systems, engineering works, products or processes to be designed are dependent on the discipline or practice area.
+The selection of components, systems, engineering works, products or processes to be designed are dependent on the discipline or practice area.
 Appropriate consideration must be given to public health and safety, whole-life cost and net zero carbon, as well as resource, cultural, societal and environmental considerations, as required.